snowfranco/Sunny/README.md

-# sunny — Snow's AI content pipeline
+# sunny — AI content pipeline

-Turns real build/work notes into publish-ready Substack and LinkedIn draft bundles, in Snow Abad's voice, with a human in the loop at every decision point.
+Turns real build/work notes into publish-ready draft bundles, with a human in the loop at every decision point.
 Single-user, local-first, SQLite-backed. **It never publishes anything, anywhere** — export always produces an unpublished draft bundle.